University of Saskatchewan: Campus life and facilities

 The Sheaf, a student publication, was first published in 1912, monthly or less frequently.
 By 1920, it was published weekly with the aim of becoming a more unifying influence on student life.
 It has continued to publish.

 In 1965, a student-run campus radio station, CJUS-FM began broadcasting on a non-commercial basis.
 In 1983, the station became a limited commercial station.
 By 1985, however, funding was no longer provided, and the campus radio presence died.
 In early 2005, CJUS was revived in an internet radio form and continues to broadcast today.
 The university also maintains a relationship with the independent community radio station CFCR-FM, which actively solicits volunteers on campus.

 Place Riel Theatre, a campus theatre, was opened in 1975, as was Louis, a campus pub.
 Place Riel, the existing campus student centre, opened in 1980, and now holds retail outlets, arcade, lounge space, student group meeting areas, and a food court; it is undergoing expansion and renovation, slated for completion in 2012–2013.
 These facilities were named after Louis Riel.
 In the late 1990s, Place Riel Theatre stopped public showings and it is now used for campus movie features and lectures.

 The University of Saskatchewan Students' Union is the students' union representing full-time undergraduate students at the University of Saskatchewan.

-Since 1992, the graduate students are represented by the University of Saskatchewan Graduate Student's Association (GSA-uSask), a not-for-profit student organization that provides services, events, student clubs and advocacy work to the graduate students of the U of S. Since 2007, the GSA-uSask is located in the Emmanuel and St. Chad Chapel, also called GSA Commons.
+Since 1992, the graduate students are represented by the University of Saskatchewan Graduate Student's Association (GSA-uSask), a not-for-profit student organization that provides services, events, student clubs and advocacy work to the graduate students of USask.
+Since 2007, the GSA-uSask is located in the Emmanuel and St. Chad Chapel, also called GSA Commons.